Kamen Rider Ryuki: Novel

-Kamen Rider Ryuki (仮面ライダー龍騎, Kamen Raidā Ryūki), written by Toshiki Inoue, is part of a series of spin-off novel adaptions of the Heisei Era Kamen Riders.
+Novel: Kamen Rider Ryuki (小説 仮面ライダー龍騎, Shōsetsu Kamen Raidā Ryūki), written by Toshiki Inoue, is part of a series of spin-off novel adaptions of the Heisei Era Kamen Riders.
 The novel was released on August 30, 2013.

 Video game

 A video game based on the series, developed by Digifloyd and published by Bandai, was released in Japan in 2002 for the PlayStation.
 It is a basic fighting game where all thirteen Riders are playable with all the forms seen in the show, movie, and specials (except for the Alternatives and Ouja's Blank Form, seen in the Episode Final movie).
 Four of the Contract Monsters (Volcancer, Metalgelas, Destwilder, and Gigazelle), the two Zebraskulls (Iron and Bronze), and Megazelle are also playable.